DivikChotani/learning-ebpf/chapter3/notes.md

-# How to load, unload, and attach ebpf programs
+# How to load, unload, and attach eBPF programs

 ## 1. Compile